sarathbabusaravanan/HealthFit/README.md

 ### Technical details

-- Healthify uses Auth0 for user authentication, it supports email based authentication and Google authentication
+- HealthFit uses Auth0 for user authentication, it supports email based authentication and Google authentication
-- Healthify uses Firebase Firestore as it's primary database.
+- HealthFit uses Firebase Firestore as it's primary database.
-- Healthify has full offline support, it uses Android's ROOM database for caching all data offline.
+- Healthfit has full offline support, it uses Android's ROOM database for caching all data offline.
-- Healthify is made using Kotlin and following Modern Android Development practices.
+- HealthFit is made using Kotlin and following Modern Android Development practices.
-- Healthify uses all Jetpack libraries and follows MVVM architecture.
+- HealthFit uses all Jetpack libraries and follows MVVM architecture.
 It also has a G.O.A.T rating in Android's  M.A.D scorecard.
-- Healthify's code follows all the best practices and software development principles which make it a very good learning resource for beginners.
+- HealthFit's code follows all the best practices and software development principles which make it a very good learning resource for beginners.

 ![summary.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1629894600750/lYuPA7nYY.png)